i-adopt/patterns/adrs/003-PatternDocumentation.md

-# Documentation of the pattern used
+# Documentation of the used Patterns

 * Status:  proposed
 * Date: 2025-03-10